lunjon/dotfiles/README.md

 # The path to the repository you wish to sync the files.
 repository = "string"

-[files]
-# Files relative to your home directory that you wish to track.
-# Formula:
+# All following sections required the following types:
 #  name = string | string[] | table

-# Examples:
-vim = ".vimrc"                 # Simplest type, just a filepath glob = "notes/**/*.txt"        # Glob pattern
-list = [ ".zshrc", ".bashrc" ] # List of filepaths
+[files] # Assumes files are relative to your home directory. vim = ".vimrc"                 # Simplest type, just a filepath glob = "notes/**/*.txt"        # Glob pattern list = [ ".zshrc", ".bashrc" ] # List of filepaths